 Did you know?

-South Africa has the largest baobab tree in the world, which can be seen at Sunland, near Tzaneen
+South Africa has the largest baobab tree in the world at Sunland, near Tzaneen

-The Musina Nature Reserve is a wonderful way to get up close and personal with the remarkable baobab.
-The Musina Nature Reserve is some 10 kms south of the town of Musina, and home to country's largest collection of baobabs.
-Take a drive through this remarkable reserve, whose rocky outcrops belong to a rock formation called the Sand River Gneiss, which is said to be one of the oldest in the world.
+The Musina Nature Reserve is a wonderful way to experience at first hand the remarkable baobab tree.
+The Musina Nature Reserve is some 10km south of the town of Musina, and home to the country's largest collection of baobabs.
+Take a drive through this remarkable reserve, where rocky outcrops belong to a rock formation called the Sand River Gneiss, which is said to be one of the oldest in the world.
 Apart from the amazing baobab, the reserve is also home to a diversity of small game and many bird species.

 Baobab trees occur only in the northern parts of South Africa, mostly between the Limpopo River and the Soutpansberg, the country's northernmost mountain range.
 They occur most densely near the town of Musina, and the Musina Nature Reserve was created specifically to protect these amazing trees, and ensure that future generations will also be able to enjoy them too.